shrevin/Splash/README.md

 - **Story:** Users start by setting a goal for how long they want to shower ranging from 2 to 11 minutes.
 Then, they can set a timer or sync their spotify music to time their showers.
 They can see the progress they are making and adjust their goal.
 Users can also create personalized routines and connect with friends.
 - **Market:** The target audience is for anyone who wants to save water in the shower.
 - **Habit:** The user should ideally open the app anytime they take a shower and either start their playlist or a timer to keep track of their shower time.
-- **Scope:** The core features of the application include allowing users to time their showers in 3 different ways (timer, music, routine), seeing their previous showers, increasing their bubblescore everytime they meet their goal, seeing a leaderboard, and seeing their impact.
+- **Scope:** The core features of the application include allowing users to time their showers in 3 different ways (timer, music, routine), seeing their previous showers, increasing their bubblescore everytime they meet their goal, seeing a leaderboard and their impact.

 ## Product Spec